University of Illinois Chicago College of Pharmacy: Reputation

-The UIC College of Pharmacy is a unit of the University of Illinois.
-In 2024, U.S. News & World Report ranked it C as the 15th best among colleges of pharmacy in the United States.
+The UIC Retzky College of Pharmacy is a unit of the University of Illinois.
+In 2024, U.S. News & World Report listed the college among its ranked colleges of pharmacy in the United States.

-As of FY2023, the Retzky College of Pharmacy was ranked in the top ten recipients of all federal funding for research among 122 U.S. colleges of pharmacy.
-College of Pharmacy-sponsored research programs reached $30 million in fiscal year 2010, having doubled over five years.
+As of fiscal year 2023, the UIC College of Pharmacy was among the ten highest recipients of federal research funding among U.S. colleges of pharmacy.
+College of Pharmacy-sponsored research programs reached $30 million in fiscal year 2010, doubling over five years.

 Admissions

 Although not required, nearly 70 percent of applicants to the PharmD program hold a bachelor's degree before admission.
-To earn the PharmD, students complete a minimum of six years of study: The first two years of pre-pharmacy coursework can be accomplished at any accredited college or university; the final four years of professional education are completed at the UIC College of Pharmacy.
-High school students may seek admission to the College of Pharmacy through UIC's Guaranteed Professional Program Admissions initiative; these students are required to complete their pre-pharmacy coursework at UIC before entry into the College of Pharmacy.
+To earn the PharmD, students complete a minimum of six years of study: the first two years of pre-pharmacy coursework can be accomplished at any accredited college or university; the final four years of professional education are completed at the UIC College of Pharmacy.
+High school students may seek admission to the College of Pharmacy through UIC's Guaranteed Professional Program Admissions initiative; the College of Pharmacy requires these students to complete their pre-pharmacy coursework at UIC before entry.

 Each graduate (MS/PhD) program has its own admissions requirements and handles its own admissions process.
 Applicants must apply for admission to a specific program.
 Many graduate programs only admit candidates in the fall semester of each year.

 The college offers a PharmD/PhD program, in which the professional doctor of pharmacy degree can be earned simultaneously with any of the PhDs offered.
-Through judicious selection and timing of courses, both degrees can be completed in less overall time than would be required to complete the programs separately.
+The combined program allows students to pursue both degrees concurrently.
 Some graduate programs allow applications to the master of science degree, usually from students who intend to continue to a PhD afterwards.
 The Department of Biopharmaceutical Sciences does not admit students to the MS.